Chart Color Schemes

 Concord - Mortlake - Cabarita has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 46 projects that could impact this region.
-Notable projects include the Parramatta Road Urban Amenity Improvement Program, Sydney Metro West, Concord High School Major Upgrade, and Public Transport Capacity: Parramatta Road and Victoria Road Corridors.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 43 projects likely affecting the area.
+Notable projects include Sydney Metro West, Sydney Metro West - Trains, Systems and Depot, Concord High School Major Upgrade, and Public Transport Capacity: Parramatta Road and Victoria Road Corridors.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.